saisreeram94/Twitter-feed/README.md

 # Twitter-feed

+Currently the techstack used is -

+*Jquery
+*Sass
+*Webpack

+Most of the design is implemented using flex-box model.
+The mock data is hardcoded in the javascript file.

-To Setup, Please run
+To Setup, Please run --------> npm install
-npm install

-After installing the dependencies run npm run dev
+After installing the dependencies type ------->  npm run dev

-To build the code for production npm run build
+To build the code for production -----------> npm run build